 It’s a story that played out once before for this family–nearly two decades ago.

-“We’re just happy to have him home,” said 22-year-old Lindsey Nagel, as she held Rico in her arms.… Read the rest
+“We’re just happy to have him home,” said 22-year-old Lindsey Nagel, as she held Rico in her arms.
+Rico was calm and quiet; he didn’t even fuss while liquid HIV medications pumped into his tiny body.

 Three-month-old Rico Martinez Nagel has HIV.
 Court documents say Mower County got involved after his parents missed a medical appointment.
 But to better understand this story, you need to read what happened more than 20 years ago.